 - · lease agreements of current tenants;

 - easement agreements and any associated documents;

 - · facility management agreements;

 - · various agreements with reference to service and maintenance;

 - · the present purchase agreement; and

 - the draft of the new purchase agreement.

-Depending on the transaction, there may also be agreements with insurance providers, a neighbour or authorities, among others.
+Depending on the transaction, there may also be agreements with insurance providers, authorities or a neighbour, among others.